mintexists/pee.js/README.md

 ```
 See `test/test.node.js` for a more in-depth example

+**Feature Requests, Bug Reports, and Pull Requests are very welcome**

 ## Why should I care?
 You should not.
 Thank you for your time.